decentralvision/ClearFund/spec.md

 - [ ] Views use helper methods if appropriate
 - [ ] Views use partials if appropriate

+    high priority
+        [ ] add google sign up link to sign up page
+        [ ] move helpers used in controllers to models [ ] blog post, demo video, coding session
+        [ ] fix css so everything is pretty
+        [ ] update readme - add explanations of how the app is ideally intended to work (crypto)

-highest priority
+    low priority
-    [X] add authentications to votes and membership paths [X]extract logic from controllers
-    [ ]extract logic and repetition from views lower priority
-    fix scheduled tasks (add timeout to runner methods?) fix css so everything is pretty
+        [ ] fix scheduled tasks (add timeout to runner methods?)
+            [ ] deactivate expired proposals
+            [ ] process memberships should account for how long a user has been a member [ ] add validations for passwords and usernames [ ] add explanation of app function (donations not distributed if no proposals have votes, what membership is for)